xujiahuayz/defi-econ/README.md

 ---

+## Import Data Folders

+Please import the data folder `dominant_defi/data` to the project root path, and overwrite the current `data` folder on Github Repo.

 ## Run scripts

 a minimum viable example to fetch data from thegraph and print the result on the screen